 • Confirm with Moving Company: Confirm all final details with your moving company.

-• Start Packing: If you haven’t yet, it’s time to start filling boxes with all your worldly possessions.
+• Start Packing: If you haven’t yet, it’s time to start filling boxes with all of your worldly possessions.
 Plan to finish packing two days before the move for maximum sanity.
+It’s a good idea to plan out your outfits and leave out some travel toiletries so you can pack the rest of your necessities ahead of time.

 One Week Before Crossing State Lines